-- Supply Diversification: The high and volatile price of petroleum-derived jet fuel poses key business challenges to airlines, especially because fuel is the industry's single-highest operating cost, averaging some 35 percent of passenger airline costs in 2012.
+- Supply Diversification: The high and volatile price of petroleum-derived jet fuel poses key business challenges to airlines, especially because fuel is one of the industry's highest operating costs.
 Once alternative jet fuels reach commercial scale, they may offer an opportunity to diversify sources of jet fuel available to airlines and reinvent aspects of the fuel supply chain.
+Expanding the available jet fuel slate in this way may help enhance market stability.
 In addition, alternative jet fuels could be essential to accommodate future demand growth for air transport services. - Operational Reliability: Commercial-scale production of alternative jet fuels can bolster the supply of liquid fuel to the airline industry.
 Given current technology, there are no practical options to power aircraft engines other than with liquid fuels.